Flunio · Slovak beginner roadmap

 Practice short structures like “I am…”, “I have…”, “I want…”, “I need…”, “Where is…?” and “How much is…?”.
 These phrases make vocabulary useful.

-Step 4: Basic verbs
+Step 4: Basic Slovak verbs

 Focus on common verbs such as byť, mať, robiť, ísť, chcieť, potrebovať, hovoriť and rozumieť.
 Verbs help you create real sentences.